 Retroformat is run by a team of volunteers who are excited by our mission, including our Musical Director, Cliff Retallick, a master composer, improvisor and keyboardist, and digital imaging specialist David Slaughter, who prepares our online presentations of rare silent film prints from private collections.
 Our Board of Directors includes internationally renowned filmmakers Allison Anders and Alexander Payne, and our Advisors include the legendary cultural historian Anthony Slide, author of Nitrate Won’t Wait: A History of Film Preservation in the United States and more than 70 other books on film history and popular culture.

-Retroformat recently had the pleasure of introducing Harold Lloyd's granddaughter, Suzanne Lloyd, and screening a Harold Lloyd film for a group of 6th graders at Laurel Cinematic Arts Creative Tech Magnet School in Los Angeles.
-Cliff Retallick brought his keyboard and provided a live performance to accompany the film.
 Pictured here, you can see the kids mesmerized by Harold Lloyd in Get Out and Get Under (1920), and Suzanne talking to the captivated students following the movie.
 Most of them had never seen a movie projector or reel of film before, much less a silent film with live music.
 The students loved the experience, and it's moments like these that remind us why we're so passionate about our mission to promote education and enthusiasm about the art of silent film.
 We believe that silent film is not only a crucial part of film history, but it's also a powerful and universal art form that can still resonate with audiences today.
 By introducing young audiences to the magic of silent film, we're helping to keep this important part of our history alive.
-You can help by becoming a member of the Retrformat Vault today, and gain access to dozens of rare silent films, too! |
+You can help by becoming a member of the Retroformat Vault today, and gain access to dozens of rare silent films, too! |

 Retroformat Silent Films is an educational 501c3 nonprofit, located in Los Angeles, California.
 We were founded as a corporation on April 11, 2018 and achieved nonprofit status on April 11, 2019.
-In addition to theatrical screenings at venues like Grauman’s Egyptian Theater and The Hollywood Legion Theater, we maintain a new online archive for members, the Vault.
-We also screen silent films with live music and discussion for 6th, 7th and 8th graders at the Laurel Cinematic Arts and Creative Technologies Magnet School in L.A.

 Our programs often include special guests (like actor Paul Dooley, shown here in a special tribute to his idol, Buster Keaton) and focus on social issues, diversity and trailblazing female filmmakers.
 Please help us continue by making a tax deductible contribution now! |